Case Management Redesign

 During previous transitions between agencies, case management staff experience and expertise are highly valued and new agencies seek to retain case managers whenever possible.
 Unless case managers choose to leave, members can expect to continue with their current case manager through transitions whenever that is possible.

-Q: How are catchment areas decided?
+Q: How are defined service areas decided?

 View Informational Memo IM 21-055 - CMRD Policy Update: Catchment Areas - November 2021